mcneel/help-docs/_kr/flamingo/5/help/render-tab.md

 The Hybrid engine is an attempt to use the best between the Default engine and the Path Tracer engine.
 It uses effects from both.
 The hybrid engine will always calculate indirect light.
 The artifact of the hybrid is an extensive dot pattern that will reduce over multiple passes. in some situations it may take many passes to remove that dot pattern.
 For many renderings this may be the best engine to use.

 ###  **고급**
-Opens the Document Properties dialog box at the [Flamingo nXt](documentproperties-flamingo.html) page.
+문서 속성 대화상자의 [Flamingo nXt](documentproperties-flamingo.html) 페이지를 엽니다.
 There are several advanced rendering properties that can be set here to further customize the final rendering quality.